-While KD approaches can be applied to multimodal applications, student models in these approaches are directly trained to mimic a teacher's outputs without access to teacher's modality-specific behaviors.
-As a result, the student and teacher models may significantly differ in their outputs using each modality as input.
-We illustrate the point in Fig~\ref{fig:example}.
-The gap verifies that the student's and the teacher's modality-specific behaviors are not well matched.
-We hypothesize that it may lead to inefficient distillation, because the student does not carefully mimic the teacher's modality-specific predictions.
+In this paper, we offer a large-scale, systematic study on the effects of each modality through saliency explanations in KD.
+While KD approaches can be applied to multimodal applications, the student and teacher models may significantly differ in their outputs using each modality as input.
+We illustrate the point in Fig.~\ref{fig:example}.
+To minimize the gaps, we introduce a multimodal KD framework, \emph{modality-specific distillation (MSD)}, that aims to mimic the teacher’s modality-specific predictions.